-transportation conformity.
+EPA developed a model trading rule to allow states to use nonroad emission reductions in transportation conformity.
 States that are interested in establishing a trading mechanism merely need to copy the model rule and fill in the blanks as appropriate (e.g., the state would insert the appropriate names of state air quality agencies and MPOs), and can adopt it into their SIPs.
 The model rule is found in Appendix C of this guidance document.
 EPA developed this model rule in consultation with DOT and state and local air quality and transportation organizations.
-States that adopt the model rule can expect a streamlined SIP approval because the model rule meets Clean Air Act requirements.
 The model rule is just one way to write a regulation for a trading mechanism for conformity.
 A state could deviate from this model rule, but the more the state deviates from the model rule language, the more time it may take for EPA's final SIP action.